andrewjmead/wpsites/README.md

 Options defined in a template will override options defined in `defaults`.

-The one exception to this rule in `plugins`.
+The one exception to this rule is `plugins`.
 If `plugins` is defined in `defaults` and in a template, the array of plugins to install will be merged together so all plugins are installed.

 ### Plugins